-TMC's VMRS Codes Committee has determined that VMRS needs greater flexibility to describe the maintenance status of a part, system, and/or complete vehicle - beyond the current capacity of existing VMRS Code Keys.
-Therefore, in 2016, the Committee proposed adoption of a separate Code Key for maintenance status entitled Code Key 24: Maintenance Status.
+In 2016, TMC's VMRS Codes Committee determined that VMRS needed greater flexibility to describe the maintenance status of a part, system, and/or complete vehicle - beyond the current capacity of existing VMRS Code Keys.
+Therefore, the Committee proposed adoption of a separate Code Key for maintenance status entitled Code Key 24: Maintenance Status.
 It was balloted and approved in 2016 and officially adopted in 2017.